Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

  3. Region: customer location
  4. SubscriptionType: The type of subscription made by customer
  5. SubscriptionStart: The start date of the subscription
- 6. SubscriptionEnd: The ebd date of the subscription
+ 6. SubscriptionEnd: The end date of the subscription
  7. Canceled: The subscription status
  8. Revenue: The revenue for the subscription
  9. Subscriptions duration: The period the subscriptions last for